kagisearch/kagi-docs/docs/kagi/plans/payment-methods.md

 You can pay for Kagi's products and services using any of the payment methods listed below:

+- **Stripe (recommended)**
--  Stripe (Debit or credit card, Apple Pay, Google Pay)
+  - Debit or credit card
+  - Apple Pay
+  - Google Pay
+- **PayPal** \*
+  - Venmo
+  - iDEAL
+  - Giropay
--  PayPal* (+Venmo, iDEAL, giropay, debit or credit card)
+  - Debit or credit card
+- **OpenNode**
+  - Bitcoin
--  OpenNode (Bitcoin, Bitcoin Lightning)
+  - Bitcoin Lightning

-\* PayPal fees will be added to the transaction amount.
+*\* Please note that PayPal fees will be added to the transaction amount.*

+## Using PayPal and OpenNode with Kagi

+PayPal and OpenNode can only be used to [add prepaid funds](https://kagi.com/settings?p=account_topup) to your Kagi account, which can then be used towards any of our plans.
+If you added prepaid funds and haven't subscribed to one of our plans yet, you can do so from the [Plan Selection](https://kagi.com/settings?p=billing_plan) page.

+If you have any questions about our payment methods or need help with your subscription, please don't hesitate to reach out to our support team at [support@kagi.com](mailto:support@kagi.com).